gabrielmm1234/comic-app/README.md

   -- Just type in the input text the character name and wait a second to debounce work and search for the appropriate character.

+ - When I see the list of comics I want to be able to upvote any of them so that the most popular are easy to find in the future

+  -- Just put the mouse over the comic, click on the hear to upvote and click again to downvote.
+The side effects are being recorded for the user during 30 minutes in redis.
+So if you update the page the upvoted will still appear.

 ### How to run

 To test the application I decided to upload this to Heroku, here's the link: